-A potentially deadly reason to seek preventive health careNovember 9th, 2012 in Health /
+A potentially deadly reason to seek preventive health careNovember 9, 2012 in Medicine & Health / Health

 Emergency rooms are more crowded than ever, with more than 136 million people making a trip annually.
 According to a study presented at the American College of Allergy, Asthma and Immunology (ACAAI) 2012 Annual Scientific Meeting, some of these trips may be preventable under the regular care of an allergist.
 Such care may also save lives.

 Researchers found 25 percent of individuals who went to the emergency room or were hospitalized for anaphylaxis, a life-threatening allergic reaction, had severe anaphylaxis, which required hospitalization or included heart or lung failure.
 This notable number of people were also less likely to have filled a prescription for life-saving epinephrine or to have visited with an allergist in the previous year.